 We have reviewed why multi-core architectures are becoming more popular in the automotive industries to fulfill the demand for processing power and functionality.
 When starting using the multi-core architectures, we should be aware that common hypervisors have limitations.
 Although multi-core processor technology offers security with hypervisors, it does not necessarily always deliver systems that are faster than their single-core predecessors.
 When designing a system for top performance, therefore, it is imperative to take an overall view of the system under development, starting at the design stage.
 The aim is to achieve the most appropriate architecture for the system concerned, i.e., with optimal distribution of the functions on the individual cores.

 In this sense, there is neither a definitive "right architecture" nor a distribution of threads that suits every process, application, and system.
 Consequently, it is useful to consider the following points to attain the best balance possible:

 Additional cores tend to give progressively diminishing returns in performance.

 Existing single core application architecture is not automatically compatible with multi-core hardware.
 For this reason, a new analysis of the data flow is necessary.

-Finally, recent trends suggest that the same safety and security-related car system components that are becoming more common in IVI tend to have only limited third-party support.
-Such a lack of continuity might affect long-term reliability of the associated software, illustrating the need for robust embedded systems and processors.
-It looks likely, therefore, that the segmented approach that is made possible by virtualisation and hypervisors will gain ever-increasing importance.
+Finally, recent trends suggest that the same safety and security-related car system components that are becoming common in IVI tend to have only limited third-party support.
+Such a lack of continuity might affect the long-term reliability of the associated software, illustrating the need for robust embedded systems and processors.
+It looks likely, therefore, that the segmented approach that is made possible by virtualization and hypervisors will gain ever-increasing importance.